ecn310/course-project-zipcentercrime/Reproducibility Package/README.md

 2. This do file does not correctly import the data from ArcGIS in Stata16.
 Therefore, we have limited the version used to run this program to Stata18.
 3. Edit the working directory in line 10 to the place where this repository is stored locally on your computer.
 4. This do file has all of our data analysis work done from the 2017 data for onyl crime related 911 calls exported from ArcGIS Pro including making the graphs.

-## Downloaded 911 Calls
-1. Open Distance_250_Rings_downloaded_calls.do file through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Downloaded_calls/Distance_250_Rings_downloaded_calls.do) or by clicking Downloaded_calls/Distance_250_Rings_downloaded_calls.do
-3. Edit the working directory in line 4 to the place where this repository is stored locally on your computer.
-5. This do file has all of our data analysis work done from the 2017 data downloaded directly from the Detroit Open Data Portal and then exported from ArcGIS Pro including making the graphs.
-6. Open Distance_500_rings.do file through this [link](https://github.com/ecn310/course-project-zipcentercrime/blob/main/Reproducibility%20Package/Do%20files/Analysis_dofiles/Distance_500_Rings.do) or by clicking Downloaded_Calls\2017_CrimeData_Do.do.
-3. Edit the working directory in line 5 to the place where this repository is stored locally on your computer.
-4. This do file has all of our data analysis work done from the 2017 data downloaded directly from the Detroit Open Data Portal and then exported from ArcGIS Pro including making the graphs.